tiy-durham-fe-2015/curriculum/lectures/week4/readme.md

 ### Plan

+- Pass/fail criteria
+  - Code formatting
+  - gh-pages or published site!!!

 - Review (30 min)

 - Lodash templating (45 min)
   - What is a template?
     - Kind of like a string with placeholders
     - Template string + data = HTML
   - What is lodash?
     - Big, convenience library, w/ everything in the _ variable
     - Has uuber fast templates

 - Object modeling (45 min)

 - Getting form data (15 min)